 Ellsberg (1961) provided the first demonstration that people tend to try and avoid ambiguity.
 In a seminal follow-up paper on ambiguity avoidance with five studies, Curley et al. (1986) attempted to uncover underlying mechanisms, examining six possible candidate theories, and concluding other-evaluation as the most promising of those: People avoid ambiguity because ambiguous decision are harder to justify to others.

 Recognizing the importance of their study, we revisited their methodology and designs, and identified the need to revisit their conclusions with the potential of gaining additional insights with an improved design.
 We therefore embarked on a replication and extension of Curley et al. (1986) with the following goals.
-Our first goal was to conduct an independent very close replication of ambiguity avoidance, with their Study 1’s design as our baseline, to demonstrate ambiguity avoidance and its distinction from and association with risk avoidance.
+Our first goal was to conduct an independent close replication of ambiguity avoidance, with their Study 1’s design as our baseline, to demonstrate ambiguity avoidance and its distinction from and association with risk avoidance.
 Our second goal was to extend this design by conducting conceptual replications of their Studies 2 and 4 examining hostility, self-evaluation, and other evaluation as moderators of ambiguity avoidance within a single unified experimental paradigm.

 We introduce the literature on ambiguity avoidance and the chosen article for replication - Curley et al. (1986).
 We then review the target article and introduce their hypotheses and study design.
 Finally, we outline our suggested extensions inspired by and improving on the original’s examined moderators: hostility bias, self evaluation (anticipated regret), and others evaluation.